MitchellUwU/Discord-Bot/README.md

 This repository contains:

 - A really horrible code
-- A lot of "any"
+- Horrible typings
 - Stolen code
 - No documentation (except for stuff in src/utils, client.ts and index.ts)
 - Unreadable code
-- A lot of if else statement
 - and more

 **TLDR:** This is literally code gore.

 # About this bot

-It just a test, nothing special.
+It just a regular discord bot, nothing special.

 # FAQ